Ronald Aarts: Biography

 Ronald M. Aarts received a BSc degree in electrical engineering in 1977 and a PhD in physics from Delft University of Technology in 1995.
 He joined the Optics group at Philips Research Laboratories (formerly known as the Natlab), Eindhoven, Netherlands, in 1977.
 His research initially involved servo systems and signal processing for use in both Video Longplay players and compact disc players.
 In 1984 he joined the Acoustics Group at Philips working on developing CAD tools and signal processing for loudspeaker systems.
 In 1994 he became a member of the Digital Signal Processing (DSP) group at Philips and has led projects on the improvement of sound reproduction by exploiting DSP and psychoacoustic phenomena.

 In 2003 he became a Philips Fellow and extended his interests in engineering to medicine and biology, in particular sensors and their signal processing for ambulatory monitoring, sleep, cardiology, perinatology, drug response monitoring (DRM) systems, and epilepsy detection.
-He is the author or co-author of more than 400 published papers and reports and has been credited with more than 250 patent applications, including more than 175 U.S. (more than 100 of which were granted).
-For his creative contributions at Philips, he received the company's Gold Invention Award (2012) and the Diamond Invention Award (2018).
+He is the author or co-author of more than 450 published papers and reports and has been credited with more than 250 patent applications, including more than 175 U.S. (more than 100 of which were granted).
+For his creative contributions at Philips, he received the company's Gilles Holst Award (1999), the Gold Invention Award (2012) and the Diamond Invention Award (2018).